Jordan Faria

-Jordan Mackenzie Faria (born June 13, 2000) is a Canadian professional soccer player who plays for Valour FC in the Canadian Premier League.
-He plays as a midfielder.
+Jordan Mackenzie Faria (born June 13, 2000) is a Canadian professional footballer who plays as a midfielder for League of Ireland Premier Division club Waterford.

 Early life

 Faria began playing youth soccer at age five with Brampton Youth SC.
 In January 2012, he joined the Toronto FC Academy.

 Club career

 From 2016 to 2018, Faria played with Toronto FC III in League1 Ontario.

 In 2018, he began playing with Toronto FC II in the USL on an academy contract.
 On April 7, 2018, he made his debut against Pittsburgh Riverhounds SC.
 He scored his first professional goal on May 19, 2018 against the Charlotte Independence.
 In July 2018, he officially signed his first professional contract with Toronto FC II.
 On September 6, 2019, he scored a free kick goal which earned USL League One Fans’ Choice Goal of the Week honours.

 In June 2021, Faria joined Canadian Premier League side York United.
 He scored his first goal for the club on October 17, 2021 in a 1-1 draw against FC Edmonton.
 In December 2021, York announced they had declined Faria's contract option for the 2022 season.

 In April 2022, he signed with Finnish club MuSa in the Kakkonen, after going on trial with the club in March.
 On July 9, 2022, he scored a brace against SalPa in a 4-1 victory.